hideyk/haproxy-nginx-deployment/README.md

 ---

 ## Pitfalls
-1. There should be one public subnet and two private subnets -- Web servers should be in private subnet and not allow inbound web traffic -- Web servers should be allowed to connect to Internet for apt update / upgrade (NAT gateway?)
+1. There should be one public subnet and two private subnet.
+While the HAProxy resides in the public subnet for inbound public traffic, Web servers should be created in private subnets so as to not allow direct inbound web traffic.
+A NAT gateway/instance should be provisioned in the public subnet and outbound web traffic for the web servers should be routed to the NAT gateway/instance for internet access.
---

 2. Web server count should be dynamic.
--- Spin up multiple web servers based on count variable -- Store list of public and private IPs to hosts for ansible
+The current set-up allows for 2 web servers to be provisioned.
+While traffic is load balanced, it would be more ideal to make the no. of web servers dynamic as a count variable to respond to varying peak capacities.

 3. AWS AMI should be dynamic.
 Pull Ubuntu v20 AMI based on region.